-Light and easy, tasty and healthy these Green beans with eggs is a perfect recipe when you need to have dinner on the table in 15 minutes.
+Light and easy Green beans with eggs are tasty, healthy, and gluten-free.
+It’s a perfect recipe when you need to have a quick dinner on the table in 15 minutes.

 When I started cooking I didn’t make easy and simple dishes, instead I went right for the most complicated recipes.
 For baking I wasn’t making simple loaf cakes or muffins.
 I wasn’t even making two layer frosted cakes.
 No, I was making complicated concoctions with mousses, curds, meringue layers, and tempered chocolate.
 Those cakes took a few days to assemble.